Karma678/LE__LE_LE/README.md

 https://github.com/um5130384-cmd/LE_ETERNALISM
 ```

-After installation, **restart or hard-reload SillyTavern** (Ctrl+Shift+R).
-The extension is enabled by default; toggle it off anytime with **Enable LE_ETERNALISM** at the top of its settings.

 ## How it works

 The extension adds three steps around your normal SillyTavern generation:

 1. **Stage 1 — Scene analysis.** Before the AI replies, a separate request analyzes the scene (chat history + your two analysis prompts).
-Based on the result, the extension activates the matching rules for this moment.
+Based on the result, the extension activates the matching macro prompts for this scene.
 2. **Stage 2 — Generation.** SillyTavern generates normally with your preset.
-Nothing is replaced or rewritten — your preset keeps working as usual.
+Nothing is replaced or rewritten — your preset keeps working as usual but with enabled or disabled macro prompts.
-3. **Stage 3 — Post-processing.** After the reply is generated, it is sent once more with your formatting prompts, and the polished version replaces the message in chat.
+3. **Stage 3 — Post-processing.
+(Optional step)** After the reply is generated, it is sent once more with your formatting prompts, and the polished version replaces the message in chat.

 ![Screenshot placeholder: the three stages flow]()